mit-cml/appinventor-summit/index.md

 ### Education Panel: Pedagogy with MIT App Inventor

-Josh Sheldon, Karen Lang, and Selim Tezel will participate in a discussion about curriculum development at MIT.
+Karen Lang and Selim Tezel will participate in a discussion about curriculum development at MIT.

 ## Other Highlights